by-jp/www.byjp.me/content/notes/twitter/540516583404478464/index.md

 - imported
 - from-twitter
 ---
-Things that make you a Scala developer #1: "Screw you Akka\!"
+Things that make you a Scala developer #1: "Screw you Akka!"